-The Behavioral Health System for Future Generations Commission was established through passage of the HB 872 legislation.
-Along with a historic investment of \$300M, the Commission was charged with providing recommendations to reform and improve Montana's behavioral health (BH) and developmental disabilities (DD) service systems.
+The BHSFG Commission was established through the passage of HB 872.
+Along with an historic investment of \$300 million (M), the Commission was charged with providing recommendations to reform and improve Montana's BH and DD service systems.
 This legislation makes \$225M available for recommendations made by the Commission, subject to legislative appropriation, including \$70M during the 2024-2025 biennium.
 It also appropriates an additional \$75M specifically for certain types of capital projects.